mrblue223/CyberSecurity_School_Labs/Optimizing_SSL_Certificates/README.md

 | Password | Set with `doveadm pw -s SHA512-CRYPT` |

 ### 5.12 SendGrid Fallback, Webmail Interactions, and Final Configuration Files

-**Fallback flow:**

-1. Postfix performs MX lookup and attempts direct delivery on port 25 (primary)
-2. If port 25 is blocked or the destination is unreachable, `fallback_relay` triggers
-3. Postfix connects to `smtp.sendgrid.net:587` and authenticates via the API key in `/etc/postfix/sasl_passwd`
-4. SendGrid delivers on behalf of the server

 **Final `/etc/postfix/main.cf`:**